Dump of Untitled Pieces

-Dump of Untitled Pieces (Turkish: İsimsiz Eserler Mezarlığı) is a 2025 black-and-white comedy drama film written and directed by Melik Kuru, depicting the adventures of two young adults as they try to find their way in Istanbul's art world.
+Dump of Untitled Pieces (Turkish: İsimsiz Eserler Mezarlığı) is a 2025 black-and-white comedy drama film written and directed by Melik Kuru, depicting the adventures of two young adults as they try to navigate Istanbul's art world.
 The movie had its world premiere at 29th Tallinn Black Nights Film Festival in November 2025.
+It was also selected for the 2026 editions of Slamdance Film Festival, Sofia International Film Festival and International Istanbul Film Festival.
+At the latter, it won the Best Original Music and Best Art Direction awards in the New Visions competition, as well as the Best Film Award from the jury of the Turkish Film Critics Association.

 Synopsis

 Facing imminent eviction, Aslı, an idealistic young photographer and her hapless roommate, Murat, attempt to sell her work to galleries for the first time, embarking on a bumpy journey through the collapsing art market of Istanbul.